Handbook for managing unauthorised encampments

 Assessment criteria for eviction/acceptance

-When considering whether to seek possession (eviction) or to temporarily accept a UE by granting it Area of Temporary Acceptance (ATA) status, the County Council will consider the needs of the of the occupiers as well as any impact on the housed community/businesses.
+When considering whether to seek possession (eviction) or to temporarily accept a UE by granting it temporary acceptance status, the County Council will consider the needs of the of the occupiers as well as any impact on the housed community/businesses.
 This is especially challenging whilst there is still a substantial shortfall in authorised pitch provision.

-The decision to initiate proceedings lies with the County Solicitor, who may consult with others within the County Council.
+The decision to initiate proceedings is a Council decision.
 Each situation will be judged on its own merits, but there is a greater likelihood of eviction where any or a combination of these factors exist:

 Pitch and site size restrictions for Areas of Temporary Acceptance